tttn13/google-search-results-page/README.md

-This is the optional part of the Google Homepage project, which is building the Google.com search results page.
+This is the optional part of the Google Homepage project, which is building the Google search results page.